 "As soon as you commit to growth and change, you will be tested!!
 Be ready!" ~ Tony Gaskins

-The practice of creating art has definitely played a huge role in my life.
-When I began painting regularly in grad school, it was not with the intention to make gallery worthy paintings.
+The practice of creating art has played a considerable role in my life.
+When I began painting regularly in grad school, it was not to make gallery-worthy paintings.
 And I honestly never feel that will be my mission.
 My art is meant to be fun, colorful, messy, and imperfect.
 I started painting initially to help myself with the stress of keeping up with graduate school.
-As I continued to create art, I found my own style, I was challenged to grow creatively, and learned to be patient with the process.
+As I continued to create art, I found my style, I was challenged to grow creatively, and learned to be patient with the process.

-The process of making art has taught me to step out of my comfort zone by trying new techniques and taking risks in my art.
-There are times I feel my art flows, and other days I feel stuck and don't know how to start.
-On those difficult days, what I've learned is that I am dealing with self doubt.
 And those are the days that I need to make art more than ever!
 The more I push through on those days to create art, the better I feel in the end, because I know I have pushed myself also out of my comfort zone.
-That comfort zone often lies in some kind of repetitive pattern of folding when things get difficult.
-When we fold and give into self doubt or get scared of change we also get stuck.
-There is no growth happening in a bubble, where you continue in the safety of repeating old patterns in the hopes of getting new results.
+That comfort zone often lies in some repetitive pattern of folding when things get complicated.

-What do you think you could achieve in your life if you fully embraced your own power?
+What do you think you could achieve in your life if you fully embraced your power?